KannonZenetism/zenetism-field-physics/zenetism/MP11_codex_of_principles_ch26.md

 - Beings of light or fire
 - Archetypal figures (Christ, Sophia, Avalokiteśvara, Apollo)
 - Personalized symbolic forms
-  mirroring one’s deepest resonance type
+  reflecting one’s deepest resonance type

 These luminous encounters are not instructional —
 they are **recognitional**.